nikitabhure1999/jenkins-cicd-terraform-aws/README.md

 **Jenkins Public URL:** <http://54.157.96.255:8080>

-**Verifying EC2 Instance Deployment on AWS**
+**Verifying EC2 Instance Deployment on AWS**:

 Terraform will provision the required infrastructure, including the Jenkins server hosted on an EC2 instance.

 You will also see the EC2 instance successfully created and running in your AWS account.
 To verify:

 1. Log in to the [AWS Management Console](https://console.aws.amazon.com/).

 2. Navigate to the **EC2 Dashboard**.

 3. Under **Instances**, confirm that the newly created instance is listed and in a running state.

 This EC2 instance will host your Jenkins server, and its public IP will be used to access the Jenkins

 ![Image35](https://github.com/gurpreet2828/Jenkins-CICD/blob/47b28cca86aff817a0d18ae3a7d99cb69b7591f3/Images/Image35.png "Image35")

-##**Step 6: Access Jenkins Dashboard**
+## **Step 6: Access Jenkins Dashboard**

 Once the infrastructure is successfully deployed and Jenkins is installed, follow these steps to connect:

 1. **Enter the public IP address with port 8080** (provided in the Terraform output).
     Example: <http://54.157.96.255:8080>

 2. You should see the Jenkins setup screen.

 ![Image7](https://github.com/gurpreet2828/Jenkins-CICD/blob/47b28cca86aff817a0d18ae3a7d99cb69b7591f3/Images/Image7.png "Image7")

 3. To complete the setup, you may need the **initial admin password**, which can be retrieved by running this command on your EC2 instance:

 Connect to ec2-instance by running following command